 If you have cared for other species of hydrangeas before, you are probably used to watering the plants a lot.
 While most species require high levels of watering, Limelight Hydrangea can easily deal with droughts and are very sensitive to overwatering.
 It would be better to err on the side of underwatering rather than overwatering so your plant does not get root rot.

 To check the water level of your Limelight Hydrangea’s soil, simply dig a small hole or stick your finger into the surrounding soil, at least two inches deep.
-If all of the soil you touched is dry, then your plant is ready to be watered.
+If all the soil you touched is dry, your plant is ready to be watered.
 If any of the soil in those two inches was still moist, hold off on watering until it dries out.

 When you do water, water the soil thoroughly.
 Watering thoroughly means fully saturating all the soil in the pot or all of the soil under the radius of the plant.
 Make sure all of the soil gets damp past the surface.
 You can check this by returning to the planting location after watering and digging a small hole to see how far the water has seeped down into the soil.